nanakoohashi/Statistics/Theory.md

 - **Type I error**: True null hypothesis is rejected.
 - **Type II error**: False null hypothesis is accepted.
 ## Confidence Intervals
+A range of values believed to include a population parameter at a stated level of confidence.